-I don’t know about you, but when I go swimming in the sea the Jaws theme tune is on repeat in the back of my mind and I expect to see a fin rise above the water and start circling me.
+I don’t know about you, but when I go swimming in the sea the Jaws theme tune is on repeat in the back of my mind and I constantly expect to see a dorsal fin rise above the water and start circling me.

 Each year sharks sink their teeth into around 100 people, and out of the unfortunate 100, 25-30 are killed.
 That means that roughly only one quarter of all shark attacks are fatal, so if you come across an angry great white, just remember that the odds are with you.

 However, it can be hard to think of the positives when a 20ft-long beast with 3,000 teeth is gnawing at your leg, so here’s how you can ensure that you are in the three quarters who don’t end up as fish food.

 Don’t venture into the water in the dark

 Sharks are more active in the evenings, so if you want to avoid a shark attack stay clear of the sea at night.
 Don’t think that because it’s dark you are going to be less visible to a shark – they have a unique eye structure which allows them to see better in dim lighting so you have already given them an advantage.

 Sharks have an incredibly sensitive sense of smell and can detect one drop of blood for 10 billion parts of water.
 What does that mean?
 It means that a shark would be able to detect one tiny drop of blood in an Olympic sized swimming pool.